Let’s face it—your network is under attack. You might not know who, you might not know when, but you do know that they are coming.

 What are the security implications of Privileged Access Management (PAM)?

 Privileged Access Management (PAM) is used to protect these superuser accounts through the concept of Just-Enough-Access.
-Okta provides state-of-the-art defense against unauthorized permission, which is your key defense against attackers and malicious insiders.
+Okta provides state-of-the-art defense against unauthorized permission, which is your key defense against attackers and insider threats.

-What’s the best way to set up PAM?
+What’s the best way to set up Privileged Access Management?

 Privileged users face the same problems other users do when it comes to security: it needs to be easy for them to access the tools they need, but extremely difficult for anyone else.